 Highlights from the Washington State Labor Council Constitutional Convention

-Among the resolutions passed by were two introduced by WSNA: one calling for tighter scrutiny and restrictions on healthcare consolidation, and one advocating for strengthened efforts to prevent workplace violence in healthcare
+Among the resolutions passed were two introduced by WSNA: one calling for tighter scrutiny and restrictions on healthcare consolidation, and one advocating for strengthened efforts to prevent workplace violence in healthcare

 In foreground: Susie Cervantes, Julia Barcott, Edna Cortez, and Jon Olson.